 In practice, better not put too much faith in the pusher gaskets (the Achilles’ heel of most chronographs).

 It can withstand submersion, but when you swim, larger forces act on the gaskets.

-Besides, salt water or swimming pool water with tons of chlorine-based compounds in it wreaks havoc on the gaskets, which makes it necessary to change them sooner than normal.
+Besides, saltwater or swimming pool water with tons of chlorine-based compounds in it wreaks havoc on the gaskets, which makes it necessary to change them sooner than usual.